spleshka/drupal-reactjs-docker/README.md

 # What is this project for?

-It's a really quick start for local development of ReactJS + Drupal 8 applications.
+It's a really quick start for **LOCAL** development of ReactJS + Drupal 8 applications.

 As the result of configuration, you'll get:
 - Working and ready for development ReactJS application running at `http://example.local`